 - Alla Breve as a web design cooperative will change to an author assistance cooperative.
 I will be taking on no new commercial web design clients and those I'm currently serving will have to find someone else once their project is completed.
 I will only do web design for authors, and even those will be few.
 I'm going to get picky and work only for dedicated writers whose work in which I find a certain degree of excellence.
 That site will undergo a total change when I can get to it.

-I'm going from 12 sites and blogs to two.
-That's a huge change!
 So why am I doing this?
 As I said, my life has changed and it's heading into new directions that already do not afford me the leisure time I've had in the past.
 Work beckons.
 Serious work.
-I am being offered opportunities that I cannot, shall not miss.
+I am being offered opportunities that I cannot, shall not, miss.
 The nature of my entries won't change, just their frequency.

 In many ways I have the Internet—and computers in general—to credit with teaching me how to roll with changes as they happen.
 From 1995 to today, everything about communication on our planet has changed.
 It will continue to change, and I along with it.